Mercedes-Benz first series automatic transmission: Planetary gearset concept second design

-Layout
+Specifications

-When the torque converter technique was fully established, 3-speed units, the W3A 040 and W3B 050 (type 722.0) is combined with V8 engines, and it uses torque converter instead of fluid coupling.
-The transmission saves 1 planetary gearset and uses the same housing as the 4-speed versions.
-The free space therefore is used to reinforce the shift elements (brakes and clutches) to handle the higher torque of the V8 engines.
+When the torque converter technique was fully established, 3-speed variants, the W3A 040 and W3B 050 (type 722.0) are combined with V8 engines, using torque converters instead of fluid couplings.
+The transmission design saves 1 planetary gearset, so the Simpson planetary gearset is no longer necessary.
+Therefore this variant is not based on a Simpson gearset design, but on the Detroit Gear.
+Since the same housing as in the 4-speed versions is used, the free space therefore is used to reinforce the shift elements (brakes and clutches) to handle the higher torque of the V8 engines.

 First the W3A 040 was released for the all new M117 V8 engine of the W 108 and W 109 in 1971.

-The second in the series is the W3B 050, which was released initially for the W 116 450 SE/SEL in 1973.
-At that time the 4-speed transmission for the 350 SE/SEL was replaced by this 3-speed model.
-The reinforced W3B 050 reinforced (type 722.003) is the strongest of the series, able to handle the input of the enlarged version of the M 100, the biggest Mercedes-Benz engine in post-war history, exclusively used in the W 116 450 SEL 6.9.
+The second variant in the series is the W3B 050, which was released initially for the W 116 450 SE/SEL in 1973.
+At that time the 4-speed transmission for the 350 SE/SEL was replaced by this 3-speed variant.

+The reinforced W3B 050 reinforced (type 722.003) is the strongest variant of the series, able to handle the input of the enlarged version of the M 100, the biggest Mercedes-Benz engine in post-war history, exclusively used in the W 116 450 SEL 6.9.